nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation
 The category feature adds to the attributes of the `Contact` object.
 Similar to the other fields of the `Contact` object, it can be added and edited by calling the relevant `add` and `edit` commands by using `c/` prefix.
+It is represented by the `CategoryCode` object.

 Additionally, it implements the following operations:
-* `isValidCategory()`  —  Determines if the input is a valid category
+* `isValidCategory()`  —  Determines if the input is a valid category.
-* `stringToCategory()`  —  Converts the input into a constant
+* `stringToCategory()`  —  Converts the input into a constant.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The category field is compulsory and requires
 one of the available category codes (att, fnb, com, acc, tpt, oth).
 In the absence or invalidity of the category code, the contact will not be saved and the user will be prompted to give a valid one.</div>

-Given below is an example usage scenario and how category mechanism behaves at each step
+Given below is an example usage scenario and how category mechanism behaves at each step:

 Step 1.
 The user executes the command `filter c/oth` to filter all "others" category contacts in the address book.
 And gets a list of all contacts with the category "others".